-AECOM simulations using FLOW-3D put the design of a combined sewer overflow tunnel-connector on the fast track to meet EPA requirements.
+AECOM puts a combined sewer overflow tunnel connector on the fast track

 Sewer systems don’t seem very exciting unless they serve as action-movie get-away routes.
 Most likely you don’t even think about them until torrential rain brings water up to curb-level.
 Unfortunately, the sewer systems beneath more than 770 older American cities create pollution problems during heavy storms.
 These particular older designs used cost-effective single-style pipes for both sewage and storm runoff, sending the combined sewage overflow (CSO) into rivers and lakes in an approach that predates modern health/environmental concerns and knowledge.

 In 1994, the U.S. Environmental Protection Agency (EPA) issued a policy requiring the affected municipalities, mostly in the Northeast and Great lakes regions, to reduce or eliminate CSO-related problems (a policy that became law as part of the Clean Water Act of 2000).
 Indianapolis, being one of those cities where even a light rain storm can cause raw sewage backup and overflow, knew it needed to work fast – in major construction terms – to address the problem by the required 2025 deadline.

 Indianapolis called upon AECOM, an international design firm, to design the first of three deep rock storage tunnels that Citizens Energy Group is building.
 This system, running a combined 25 miles, includes a massive below-ground pumping station and interconnecting structures that vertically drop CSO down from the existing sewer lines.
 For the first tunnel, three large drop structures would divert CSO into the storage tunnels for subsequent treatment after the rainfall subsided.